-Electronic Device - Provides the student with the opportunity to acquire the equipment needed to complete their distance learning courses at a price below the competitive market rate.
-This fee is \$175.00 for a laptop computer.
-This fee is applicable only to the term in which the student receives the equipment.
+Electronic Device - Provides the student with the opportunity to acquire a laptop to complete their academic learning at a price below the competitive market rate.
+The equipment is available upon the student's request and subject to availability.

 Students may choose not to pay this fee.
 If the student chooses not to pay this fee, the student will be responsible for the purchase of the equipment.